 The Sarah Ralston Foundation provides funding for nonprofits that serve vulnerable, underserved older adults in Philadelphia.
 In our inaugural grant cycle this spring, twenty-eight nonprofits received funding to bolster their work.
 These organizations all support the elderly population in various ways, from food and housing support to programming and social services.
 Advocacy is woven into much of the good work that our grantee partners do to obtain the services that their clients need.

 “It’s important that our elders have a voice,” said Lynette Killen, Executive Director of the Sarah Ralston Foundation.
 “They need someone who advocates for their rights and well-being, because they often aren’t heard.
 Seniors may have physical, mental, or mobility impairments that make them more vulnerable to unjust treatment and less able to protect themselves.
 Our country also has systemic bias against elders that is evident in many ways – including funding, regulations, and myths.
-Charitable organizations that focus on advocacy of the elderly are needed now more than ever.”
+Charitable organizations that focus on advocacy for the elderly are needed now more than ever.”

 We are highlighting three organizations that advocate on behalf of seniors, which the Sarah Ralston Foundation is proud to support through grants: Aging People in Prison – Human Rights Campaign (APP- HRC), Grand Central-Kinship Care Resource Center, and The Center for Advocacy for the Rights and Interests of Elders (CARIE).

 Aging People in Prison – Human Rights Campaign (APP- HRC): The U.S. prison population is growing older at a faster rate than the general population and much of it can be attributed to a long history of catastrophic policy decisions in the areas of policing, sentencing, and re-entry.
-30% of prisoners serving life sentences are at least 55 years old.
+Thirty percent of prisoners serving life sentences are at least 55 years old.
 That represents 60,000 older adults that have been sentenced to die in our prison system.
 Additionally, underfunding, understaffing and limited resources in the prison healthcare system, make it an extremely unhealthy environment in which to grow old.
 It is now estimated that for each year spent in prison, a person’s life expectancy is reduced by two years.

 Tomiko Shine is a cultural anthropologist and the Director of Philadelphia Aging People in Prison Human Rights Campaign.
 As advocates for aging prisoners, the organization operates outside the system, providing a voice, while working in conjunction with lawyers for the release of those who have served decades behind bars.
 “Our organization is a reaction and response to the growing number of people aging in the system.
 Being separated from their families isn’t good for the community.
 30, 40, and 50 years is beyond punishment,” Shine said.
 “Other countries’ maximum sentences are 25 years.”